So you want to deliver using Uber Eats?

 5. Review and perform better

-If you register with Uber Eats, you can see what people are saying about your brand.
+The majority of customers read reviews of a restaurant before placing an order from there.
+So yes, reviews do matter, especially positive ones.
+Do people like your restaurant’s service?
+Are they talking about their favorite dish at your restaurant?
+Uber Eats helps you see what people are saying about your brand.
 They have tools like customer feedback, dish ratings, and other data, that is going to help you in improving and improvising your restaurant’s performance.
 The app also helps customers with restaurant recommendations based on their favorite dish.

 6. Easy menu updates